 We found 13 countries that have at least one university that teaches Indonesian.
 Most are located in Asia, followed by Australia and Europe:

-In Europe, the only country where the Indonesian language is taught at more than two universities is Germany.
+In Europe, Germany stands out clearly as the strongest centre for Indonesian studies.
 Indonesian is taught at universities in Berlin, Bonn, Cologne, Constance, Frankfurt, Hamburg, Leipzig, and Passau, and many of these universities afford full professors in Indonesian.
 Unfortunately Indonesian language studies are rare outside of Germany.
 One should think that teaching and learning Indonesian is widespread in the Netherlands, but there is only one Indonesian language program at Leiden University.
 In France, Indonesian is taught in Paris and La Rochelle, and in Russia in Moscow and Leningrad.
 Among the remaining 40 European countries, Indonesian is only taught at one university in Naples, Italy.

-In Asia, Indonesian is taught in only six countries: China, Israel, Japan, Korea, Singapore, and Thailand.
-China alone is reported to have more than 10 universities with Indonesian language programs.
+Despite Indonesia’s geographic location, Indonesian is taught in surprisingly few Asian countries: China, Israel, Japan, Korea, Singapore, and Thailand.
+China alone reportedly has more than ten universities offering Indonesian language instruction.

 Leave a Comment